Watching the terrestrial biosphere breathe

 Principal investigators: Margaret Torn and Dennis Baldocchi

-In 2012 DOE established the AmeriFlux Management Project (AMP, ameriflux.lbl.gov) at Lawrence Berkeley National Laboratory (LBNL) to support the broad AmeriFlux community and the AmeriFlux sites.
+In 2012 DOE established the AmeriFlux Management Project (AMP, ameriflux.lbl.gov) at Lawrence Berkeley National Laboratory to support the broad AmeriFlux community and the AmeriFlux sites.
 AMP works with AmeriFlux scientists and sites to ensure the quality and availability of the continuous, long-term ecosystem measurements necessary to understand these ecosystems and to build effective models and multisite synthesis.
-The rapid growth of the AmeriFlux network presents both challenges and opportunities.
+The rapid growth of the AmeriFlux Network presents both challenges and opportunities.
 AMP is scaling its technical and data services to support hundreds of sites in collecting and sharing data, and thousands of researchers in utilizing the shared data.

 AMP works with the scientific community to: